coveo/source.coveo.com/_posts/2017-06-20-randomizing-results-from-a-coveo-index.md

 There are 4 reasons:

 * For fun
-* Trying to get _different results_ each time you execute a query
+* To try to get _different results_ each time you execute a query
-* Test what we could achieve with the current infrastructure and tools
+* To test what we could achieve with the current infrastructure and tools
 * But yeah, mostly for fun

 This post will cover the road we had to walk to achieve such results.